Council Approved Dropped Kerb Contractors

 Nottinghamshire Vehicle Crossover Experts

-However first it’s worth establishing if consent is likely to be granted.
+However first it’s worth establishing if consent is likely to be given.
 Below is a checklist of points to consider.
-If any one of these criteria is not really met, planning permission is very likely to be turned down:
+If any among these criteria is not really met, planning permission is very likely to be turned down:

-• Your front garden must be large enough for you to park your vehicle entirely on your property.
+• Your front garden must be large enough for you to park your vehicle fully on your property.

-• The kerb must be at least 4.8 m from the front of your house; or 6m if the parking area is in front of a door or garage.
+• The kerb must be at least 4.8 m from the front of your house; or 6m if the parking spot is in front of a door or garage.

 • The parking area should be at least 2.4 m wide.